 Pyramid schemes are not legal.
 The Washington State Anti-Pyramid Promotional Schemes Act calls it "an unfair or deceptive act in trade or commerce and an unfair method of competition..."

 Pyramid schemes still happen today.
 Many reasonable people fall for them because they sound like legitimate multi-level marketing businesses that can be especially attractive to stay-at-home parents who want to earn income but need flexibility to care for their children.
 Such parents may be part of a network of families with the same needs for income and flexibility.
 That makes it easy for products to be sold through network marketing and easier for recruitment to spread through a community.

 Earlier investors are visibly successful with the business.
 Those downline then wonder what they are doing wrong.
 They don't realize that those on the lower levels can never get the high returns that the company saw early on.
 There are simply too many distributors.

 An MLM business involves a central corporation that creates a product and then convinces other people to pay a fee in exchange for the right to sell its product.
 In this manner, they are similar to pyramid schemes.

 Unlike a pyramid scheme, those who invest in a legitimate MLM business can make money by selling the company's products.
-They do not have to bring in new recruits.
-(Although they will make more money if they do.)
+They do not have to bring in new recruits, although they will make more money if they do.

 The Washington state distributors for LuLaRoe, the clothing company, reported the company to their state attorney general's office.
 The attorney general sued the California-based company on behalf of some 3,000 distributors.
 The company settled for $4.75 million.
 Four million was distributed among those who had lost money to the pyramid scheme.
 The company agreed not to operate a pyramid scheme in the future and made changes to its policies and methods of calculating bonuses.

 Can You Go to Jail for Participating in a Pyramid Scheme?